rethinkdb/horizon/GETTING-STARTED.md

 The short and long answer is, **_no_**.

-If you are already using some other process to server your static files, you absolutely do not need to now do Yet Another Refactor™️ just to get the power of Horizon.
+If you are already using some other process to serve your static files, you absolutely do not need to now do Yet Another Refactor™️ just to get the power of Horizon.
 From your already existing code base you have two options to get include and then `require` the Horizon Client library:

 1. Use `horizon.js` served by Horizon Server (simplest option)